rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    * Asset services (e.g. Amazon S3)
    * Logging (e.g. Loggly, New Relic)
    * Mail services (e.g. Postmark)

-DEFINITION: A backing service is anything the application consumes over the network for normal operation.

 Application processes should not store anything that needs to persist on the filesystem of the web application.